 MOD ISR/28/3

-9 1.7 a) These Regulations recognize the right of any Member, subject to national law and should it decide to do so, to require that administrations and private operating agencies, which operate in its territory and provide an international telecommunication service to the public, be authorized by that Member.
+9 1.7 a) These Regulations recognize the right of any Member, subject to national law and should it decide to do so, to require that administrations and Recognized Operating Agencies, which operate in its territory and provide an international telecommunication service to the public, be authorized by that Member State.

 Reasons: In support of USA's proposed revision as well as the reason specified by USA: "Proposed revisions align the existing text with terms in CS/CV.
 This provision reiterates Member States’ sovereign right to regulate its telecommunications as provided by the Preamble of the Union and the ITRs."